You are here

 Claims relating to sexual and physical abuse require that it be established that an incident or incidents of abuse occurred.

 The Military Rehabilitation and Compensation Commission has acknowledged that it is difficult to obtain evidence to establish that abuse occurred for a variety of reasons.
-These reasons include that there may be no witnesses to the abuse, records may be incomplete or may not exist, or reporting may have been difficult or discouraged, particularly for children.
+These reasons include that there may be no witnesses to the abuse, records may be incomplete or may not exist, or reporting may have been difficult or discouraged.

 In recognition of the evidentiary difficulties faced by survivors of physical and sexual abuse, delegates are advised that claimants’ personal accounts, in the form of statutory declarations, may be accepted as evidence in support of claims.
+The ability for delegates to accept statutory declarations is consistent amongst all claimants, irrespective of their age at the time of the alleged incident.
 Commissions' policy is that:

-However, in the absence of contradictory evidence, delegates will always accept a credible statutory declaration as sufficient to establish the fact of abuse in claims related to incidents of physical or sexual abuse of children under 18 at the time of the abuse, where the abuse occurred before 11 April 2011.
+· In the absence of contradictory evidence, delegates will always accept a credible statutory declaration as sufficient to establish the fact of abuse in claims related to incidents of physical or sexual abuse of members of the ADF.
+Statutory declarations are to be examined in the context of the available evidence, including cluster data and personal files in order to determine credibility.
+A service connection must also be established for liability to be accepted.

 The acceptance of liability does not automatically mean that compensation will be payable.
 If liability is accepted, the normal compensation assessments will occur.

-Where a person provides evidence in support of their claim in the form of a personal account, the account must be provided by way of a statutory declaration.
+Where a person provides evidence in support of their claim in the form of a personal account, the account should be provided by way of a statutory declaration.

 The statutory declaration must be provided by the person who allegedly suffered the abuse unless the person is medically or legally incapable of providing a personal account, in which case the personal account must be provided on behalf of the person by the person’s authorised representative.